UT Arlington Faculty

 Tell us something interesting about yourself that you students may not know.

 I am a first generation college student and I believe that education is the key to one's future.
-In addition, I have three children, the first of whom is headed to college at UT Arlington in the Fall of 2016.
+In addition, I have three children, the first of whom is headed to college at UTA this fall.
 Go, Mavs!